What's the recovery like for VI Peel?

 Is VI Peel safe for darker skin tones?

-Yes — VI Peel is formulated to be safe for Fitzpatrick skin types I–VI and is one of the most common peels used for melasma and hyperpigmentation across diverse skin tones.
+Yes — it is formulated for Fitzpatrick types I–VI and is commonly used for melasma and hyperpigmentation across diverse skin tones.